 I made my clothes!
-Referring to the global Fashion Revolution that challenges people to be more aware where the clothes are coming from that we are buying and raising the knowledge how the clothes are made…and check her out.
+Referring to the global Fashion Revolution that challenges people to be more aware where clothes are made, raising questions about the working conditions in the clothing factories and demanding open discussions about these topics.

-Back to my recycled denim jacket.
+Back to my refashioned denim jacket.
 Three jeans, one skirt and one old Ikea bed linen…the materials of which the jacket is made from.
-All materials, including zippers and other small parts are recycled and adding all together total cost for the materials was about 20€.
-From a finnish fashion magazine dated 1991 I found a raglan sleeve jacket pattern that I used as a base.
+All materials, including zippers and other small parts are reused and adding all together total cost for the materials was about 20€.
+Vintage fashion magazine dated 1991 I found a raglan sleeve jacket pattern that I used as a base.

 From the old jeans I removed the back pockets and ripped open the hems on the bottom of the legs so I could reveal some lovely fades and washes.
 The whole idea was to use miss-matched pieces and let the outcome and the colors to feel relaxed and easy.
 I did not plan to line the jacket but it is more wearable and easier to maintain when it has a lining.